claws/quadcopter/doc/builds/alien5/index.rst

 - Rudder: left 54

-Once these settings are made I noted the minimum and maximum throttle values and went into the Configuration tab to update the min and max throttle values.
+Once these settings are made I noted the minimum and maximum throttle values and then went back into the Configuration tab to update the min and max throttle values.

-When this was done I could successfully arm and disarm the motors by using the standard approach:
+When this was all done I could successfully arm and disarm the motors by using the standard approach:

 - Arm: min throttle and yaw right.